(A) There is hereby created the Ohio casino control commission described in Section 6(C) (4) of Article XV, Ohio

 (E) The governor shall select one member to serve as chairperson and the commission members shall select one member from a different party than the chairperson to serve as vice-chairperson.
 The governor may remove and replace the chairperson at any time.
 No such member shall serve as chairperson for more than six successive years.
 The vice-chairperson shall assume the duties of the chairperson in the absence of the chairperson.
 The chairperson and vice-chairperson shall perform but shall not be limited to additional duties as are prescribed by commission rule.

 (F) A commission member is not required to devote the member's full time to membership on the commission.
 Beginning on the effective date of this amendment, each member of the commission shall receive compensation of fifty thousand dollars per year.
 Beginning July 1, 2016, each member of the commission shall receive compensation of forty thousand dollars per year.
-Beginning July 1, 2017, each member of the commission shall receive compensation of thirty thousand dollars per year, payable in monthly installments .
+Beginning July 1, 2017, each member of the commission shall receive compensation of thirty thousand dollars per year.
 Each member shall receive the member's actual and necessary expenses incurred in the discharge of the member's official duties.

 (G) The governor shall not appoint an individual to the commission, and an individual shall not serve on the commission, if the individual has been convicted of or pleaded guilty or no contest to a disqualifying offense as defined in section 3772.07 of the Revised Code.
 Members coming under indictment or bill of information of a disqualifying offense shall resign from the commission immediately upon indictment.

 (H) At least five commission members shall be present for the commission to meet.
 The concurrence of four members is necessary for the commission to take any action.
 All members shall vote on the adoption of rules, and the approval of, and the suspension or revocation of, the licenses of casino operators or management companies, unless a member has a written leave of absence filed with and approved by the chairperson.